emanuelepaiano/bdnix/README.md

 </code></pre>
    removing PLUGIN_NAME with you plugin's name.

-   TIPS EXAMPLE: You can start to write you plugin editing RAW plugin.
+   TIPS EXAMPLE: you can edit RAW plugin.